top of page

 What Are Ecological Regions?

 Ecological regions, or ecoregions, are large areas of land and water that share similar physical and biological characteristics, such as climate, soil, vegetation, and wildlife.
-They are used to study and understand the relationships between plants, animals, and the environment, and to help guide conservation efforts.

 Ecological Regions of Kentucky